 What we don’t: Fairly unimpressive waterproofing.

-Based in Aspen, Colo., Obermeyer has been designing skiwear since 1947—which means they’ve seen the sport through a heckuva lot of fashion trends.
+Based in Aspen, Colorado, Obermeyer has been designing skiwear since 1947—which means they’ve seen the sport through a heckuva lot of fashion trends.
 But as resort style has moved from one pieces to snow bunnies to baggy, freeride garb, Obermeyer has stuck close to their original formula with sophisticated yet functional offerings.
 The Bliss here is one of their most popular women’s pants, with a trim fit, 40-gram insulation, and stretchy lining for added mobility.
 To be sure, its weather protection doesn’t measure up to Gore-Tex (or comparable) models, but the Obermeyer will get the job done for casual resort use in mostly dry conditions.

 What women love most about the Bliss is the flattering fit: The high-rise waist offers great coverage when bending over to adjust your boots, and the rest of the design is contoured to fit snugly without inhibiting range of motion.
 Further, while the insulation provides decent levels of warmth, it’s inconspicuous enough to keep bulk low.
 And to help dial things in, the Bliss comes in 11 sizes from 2 to 22, including short, regular, and long lengths.
 In many ways, it's a great hardshell alternative to the Roxy Rising High above.
-And if you’re looking for an even more classic option from Obermeyer, check out their softshell Bond pant—and get your faux fur hat ready too.
+And if you’re looking for an even more classic option from Obermeyer, check out their softshell Bond pant—and get your faux-fur hat ready, too.

 See the Obermeyer Bliss

-12. Patagonia SnowDrifter Bib ($399)
+11. Patagonia SnowDrifter Bibs ($399)

-Patagonia SnowDrifter women's ski bibsBest for: Backcountry/resort
+Patagonia SnowDrifter Bib women's ski pantsBest for: Backcountry/resort

 Type: Hardshell w/stretch & softshell